GrafSoul/reactjs-useful/README.md

 ✔ [React] - A JavaScript library for building user interfaces.
 ✔ [React Native] - Create native apps for Android and iOS using React.
 ✔ [React 360] - Create exciting 360 and VR experiences using React.
-✔ [Viroreact] - ViroReact is an open source developer platform for rapidly building AR/VR applications using React Native.
+✔ [ViroReact] - ViroReact is an open source developer platform for rapidly building AR/VR applications using React Native.

 ### React Frameworks